ryanmillerdev/snapple-facts/README.md

 ### Getting Started

+0. Make sure you have Cordova installed: `npm install -g cordova`.

 1. Make Sure You Have the Latest Version of Ionic CLI: `npm install -g ionic@beta`

 2. Ensure native dependencies are installed with `ionic state restore`.